RagtagOpen/cta-aggregator/README.md

 The CTA Aggregator is a project to provide a platform-neutral source of truth for activism action.
 Sometimes a CTA (call to action) might be an event at a set location or it might involve contacting a member of congress or local politician.

+There are several related projects.
+* The API: A main app is a Rails app that facilitates CRUD-ing of calls to action and their related resources.
+* [Documentation site](https://github.com/Ragtagteam/cta-aggregator-docs): a small site that shows visitors how to interact with the API.
+* [Ruby Gem](https://github.com/Ragtagteam/cta-aggregator-client-ruby): A lightweight gem that will take care of adding the appropriate headers and coercing data into the appropriate JSON structure.
+* Web Scrapers: apps that import data from websites and API endpoints.

-It serves as a backend to other sites that permits them access to a broader range of action data without competing for their clicks, eyeballs, likes, follows, etc.
+The goal is for CTA Aggregator to serves as a backend to other sites, permitting them access to a broader range of action data without competing for their clicks, eyeballs, likes, follows, etc.

 ## Technology